bsygo/bimanual_handover/README.md

 # Handover Pipeline
 The config file for the handover pipeline is *config.yaml*.
 Before starting handovers attempts or training, make sure its parameters are set correctly.
 These parameters are:
-- *handover\_type*: determines how much of the handover pipeline gets executed.
+- *handover\_type*: Determines how much of the handover pipeline gets executed.
 Available modes are "train" and "full".
 The first option only executes the pipeline until the hand and gripper are at the correct handover pose, without the hand grasping the object.
 The second option executes the full pipeline, finishing with the hand moving into the final pose.
 This option does not matter for the training pipeline.
-- *initial\_setup*: currently only "fixed" is available.
+- *initial\_setup*: Currently only "fixed" is available.
-- *record\_attempt*: whether or not to write information about the handover attempts into a .txt file under data/records.
+- *record\_attempt*: Whether or not to write information about the handover attempts into a .txt file under data/records.
 Useful for evaluating trained models, keep False for training.
 - *handover\_mover*:
-    - *grasp\_pose\_mode*: sets how the pipeline determines the grasp pose of the hand relative to the gripper.
+    - *grasp\_pose\_mode*: Sets how the pipeline determines the grasp pose of the hand relative to the gripper.
 Options are "pc" and "fixed".
 If set to "pc", the grasp pose is determined by the point cloud reading of the object.
 Otherwise, the point cloud collection step is skipped entirely and hardcoded values are used.
 This option influences the training.
-    - *handover\_pose\_mode*: sets how the pipeline chooses the handover pose.
+    - *handover\_pose\_mode*: Sets how the pipeline chooses the handover pose.
 Options are "fixed", "load\_sample", or "random\_sample".
 The first option uses fixed values for the handover pose.
 The option "load\_sample" samples the handover pose from available poses provided by the file specified in the next paramter.
 Otherwise, "random\_sample" samples random handover poses from a grid before the robot.
 Both sampling strategies continue until they find a handover pose below the hardcoded threshold determined through workspace analyses in the thesis or they checked all poses.
-Highly relevant for training
+Highly relevant for training.
-    - *side\_sample\_file*: only relevant if *handover\_pose\_mode* is set to "load\_sample".
+    - *side\_sample\_file*: Only relevant if *handover\_pose\_mode* is set to "load\_sample".
 Determines the rosbag with the handover poses to sample from for side grasps.
 The file has to be under *data/workspace\_analysis*.
 Only relevant for training if set to "load\_sample".
-    - *top\_sample\_file*: only relevant if *handover\_pose\_mode* is set to "load\_sample".
+    - *top\_sample\_file*: Only relevant if *handover\_pose\_mode* is set to "load\_sample".
 Determines the rosbag with the handover poses to sample from for top grasps.
 The file has to be under *data/workspace\_analysis*.
 Only relevant for training if set to "load\_sample".
-    - *debug*: provide additional output for debugging.
+    - *debug*: Provide additional output for debugging.
-    - *verbose*: print additional output to the console if *debug* is also set to True.
+    - *verbose*: Print additional output to the console if *debug* is also set to True.
-    - *write\_time*: write the time it takes to find a handover pose into a .txt file.
+    - *write\_time*: Write the time it takes to find a handover pose into a .txt file.
 This file will be written under *data/records*.
 Turn off for training.
 - *grasp\_tester*:
-    - *debug*: additional output for debugging.
+    - *debug*: Additional output for debugging.
-    - *direction*: axis of the force sensor to use for grasp testing.
+    - *direction*: Axis of the force sensor to use for grasp testing.
 Only tested for "y", so do not change.
 - *hand\_closer*: Not relevant for training.
     - *closer\_type*: Decides how the hand is closed for grasping.
 Options are "threshold", "model", or "demo".
 The last option is used when running a test without the real robot.
 The "threshold" option closes the hand by adding a small constant value to the current joint value of each finger until the fingers make contact with the object.
 The "model" option uses an RL learned neural network to close the hand by utilizing hand synergies.
     - *debug*: Additional output for debugging.